 “Your body needs hydration more than any specific food when you’re fighting an illness,” says Dr. Vyas.
 “Stay hydrated with water or electrolyte-rich beverages.
 You can also drink broths and herbal tea.”

-Just be sure to stay away from caffeinated drinks like coffee and soda and from any drink that’s high in sugar, which actually further dehydrate you.
+Just be sure to stay away from caffeinated drinks like coffee and soda, and from any drinks high in sugar, which can actually further dehydrate you.

 The best foods for fighting the flu

 When you’re sick, your body needs nutritious foods more than ever.
 Your immune system is your body’s defense against invaders like the flu, so it pays to feed it well.